lmco/mcf/CONTRIBUTING.md

 [eslint-plugin-jsdoc](https://github.com/gajus/eslint-plugin-jsdoc) which lints
-and enforces JSDoc headers and [eslint-plugin-security](https://github.com/nodesecurity/eslint-plugin-security) which checks for possible security vulnerabilites in the code.
+and enforces JSDoc headers and [eslint-plugin-security](https://github.com/nodesecurity/eslint-plugin-security) which checks for possible security vulnerabilities in the code.
 Currently, a custom ESLint plugin for MBEE is in the works, and further documentation on defining rules in this custom plugin will be added when it is released.